How to Make Friends at College: 30 Tips for Meeting People & Overcoming Shyness

 11. Make a list of specific situations that make you feel overly shy.
 You can likely think of a number of situations that bring out your shyness or social anxiety.
 Sit down and make a list of all of those moments.
 Then, order that list from the least stressful to the most stressful.
 Once you have done that, start working through the list one item at a time, starting with the least stressful.
 For example, if you avoid getting to class too early so that you don't have to talk to the people beside you, then challenge yourself to arrive a couple of minutes early and talk to your classmates.

 12. Let it go.
 Whether you feel shy or are one of the most confident people out there, you are going to have bad moments where you say the wrong thing or drop food on your shirt in front of a room full of people.
 Those moments happen to everyone, and the best thing you can learn to do is let it go.
 Shake it off, move on, and don't let it make you retreat back into your shyness.

 College is all about fulfilling your potential.
 By learning how to make friends at college, you can also learn a lot about yourself, bring out the most positive parts of your personality, and build an amazing social circle—all while obtaining a quality education.

 Now that you're likely feeling less concerned about how to meet people in college, it's a great time to figure out which school to attend and what program to take.
 The good news is that finding a school can be stress-free.
-You can enter your zip code into the school finder below to generate a customized list of programs that are offered in your area right now.
+You can enter your zip code into the school finder at the top of the page to generate a customized list of programs that are offered in your area right now.
 It really is that easy!